 FOX RACING SHOX FORKS

-Fox forks have traditionally been featured packed, offering the ability to make all adjustments needed to tune the fork for any condition.
+Fox forks have traditionally been featured packed, offering the ability to make any adjustments needed to tune the fork for any trail conditions.
 The only problem was the difficulty for the average rider to make knowledgeable tweaks to the forks.
-High- and low-speed compression, lockout threshhold, preload, and rebound are all common adjustments, but, for the guy who wants to ride, and not relentlessly and aimlessly tune a fork, this can have a negative result on performance and user experience.
+High- and low-speed compression, lockout threshold, preload, and rebound are all common adjustments, but, for the guy who wants to ride, and not relentlessly and aimlessly tune a fork, this can have a negative effect on performance and user experience.

-With CTD (climb, trail, descend), Fox's new approach to damping, one lever quickly and easily switches the fork's compression to the ideal settings for the task at hand.
-The climb setting adds plenty of low-speed compression to mitigate bobbing when standing on the pedals.
-Trail mode offers moderate low-speed compression to balance efficiency with optimum trail manners, and it's also independently adjustable with three settings; soft, medium, and firm.
-Finally, the Descend setting features high- and low-speed compression for plush action on steep and aggressive sections of trail.
+With CTD, one lever quickly and easily switches the fork's compression to ideal settings for the task at hand.
+The Climb setting adds plenty of low-speed compression to mitigate bobbing when standing on the pedals.
+Trail mode offers moderate low-speed compression to balance efficiency with optimal trail manners.
+It's also independently adjustable with three settings; soft, medium, and firm.
+Finally, the Descend setting features the perfect blend of high- and low-speed compression for plush action on steep and aggressive sections of trail.

-More good news comes from the lowers as well.
-For 2013 they are 50 grams lighter than last year's comparable model.
+The 2013 29er lowers are now nearly a half pound lighter than last year's comparable model.
 While that may not seem significant, keep in mind dropping mass from the lowers effectively reduces un-sprung weight — which affects the amount of inertia the damper needs to control, resulting in enhanced suspension action.
 To drop the weight, Fox's engineers retained the Float's respected torsional stiffness by redesigning the brace, dropouts, and wall thickness.

-The 2013 Fox Talas 32 140 CTD FIT Fork comes in Black with the smooth and durable Kashima coating on the stanchion tubes.
-It's offered here with either a straight 1-1/8in steerer, or a tapered 1.5 to 1-1/8in steerer.
-Both utilize the stiffness-enhancing 15QR axle.
+The 2013 Fox 32 Talas 32 120 CTD FIT Fork comes in Black with the smooth and durable Kashima coating on the stanchion tubes.
+It's offered here with either a straight 1-1/8in steerer, or a tapered 1.5 to 1-1/8in steerer, and both have a 15QR axle.